oddbird/oddsite/content/work/coachhub.rst

       complete and ready to go.
     name: 'Sara Taillon'
     role: 'CTO at ORCAS'
+  - text: |
+      Since OddBird thinks about handoff from the beginning, maintenance has been super easy.
-  - text: 'I’m glad OddBird never negotiated the 100% test coverage.
+      I’m glad OddBird never negotiated
+      the 100% test coverage.
-      Maintainability has been fantastic!'
     name: 'Sara Taillon'
     role: 'CTO at ORCAS'
+  - text: |
-  - text: 'Carl may be the best developer I’ve ever worked with.
+      Carl may be the best developer I’ve ever worked with.
       Deep expertise and knowledge,
       combined with incredible communication
       and easy-going style.
-    A superstar, without the ego.'
+      A superstar, without the ego.
     name: 'Sara Taillon'
     role: 'CTO at ORCAS'
 planning: